 - To chain the cables together and secure the connection, you simply need to plug the spare male end from the XLR that is hooked up to the microphone into the spare female end that is hooked up to the interface.

 This would result in the audio signal passing through both XLR cables, from the interface to the microphone, and vice versa.
-With such a short distance and using only two cables in your daisy chain, there is very little risk of any interference or other undesirable results occur.
+With such a short distance and using only two cables in your daisy chain, there is very little risk of any interference or other undesirable results occurring.

-The example I have just given is the most basic form of daisy-chaining XLR cables.
+The example I have just given is the most basic form of daisy chaining XLR cables.

 In some cases, it may be necessary to link extensive numbers of cables to reach the required distance.
 For example, an outdoor gig at a music festival may require the cables to stretch 50 meters from the stage to the sound desk.

 Longer daisy chains are not as straight forward as shorter ones.
-In the following paragraphs, I will outline some of the potential issues that can occur when daisy-chaining XLR cables in this manner, and how to avoid them.
+In the following paragraphs, I will outline some of the potential issues that can occur when daisy chaining XLR cables in this manner, and how to avoid them.

 Check out this excellent video from PS Audio that discussed whether XLR cables sound different!